Probate Q&A Series

 Losing a brother is difficult.
 Facing a property dispute on top of grief makes it harder.
 In North Carolina, you have clear legal steps to safeguard your inheritance.
 Whether your brother left a will or died without one, the North Carolina General Statutes Chapter 28A outlines the probate process.

 If your brother left a will, it must be filed (admitted) for probate in the clerk’s office of the county where he lived.
 Once the clerk issues letters testamentary or letters of administration, the estate enters the administration phase.
-An interested person—such as an heir or beneficiary—can contest probate of the will under N.C.G.S. § 28A-8-2.
-You must file a petition within three months after the will is probated.
+An interested person—such as an heir or beneficiary—can contest probate of the will by filing a caveat under N.C.G.S. § 31-32.
+A caveat generally must be filed within three years after the will is probated, subject to limited exceptions.

 If there is no will, state law governs distribution through intestacy rules.
-Under N.C.G.S. § 28A-2-1, siblings may inherit if there are no surviving parents, spouse, or descendants.
+Under N.C.G.S. § 29-15, siblings may inherit if there are no surviving spouse, descendants, or parents.
 You have standing to protect your share.

 Key grounds to contest include lack of capacity, undue influence, fraud, or improper execution.
 Gather evidence such as medical records, witness affidavits, and the signed will.
-File your objection or caveat with the clerk.
-North Carolina permits a caveat—a written objection—before probate or a petition to revoke probate after letters issue.
+File your caveat with the clerk.
+North Carolina permits a caveat after probate, and in limited circumstances before probate.

 Throughout the process, consider mediation or settlement discussions.
 These can resolve disputes faster and lower costs.
-If negotiations fail, prepare for formal litigation in the clerk’s office or superior court.
+If negotiations fail, prepare for formal litigation before the clerk and, on transfer of issues of fact, in superior court.
 Retain clear records of correspondence, asset inventories, and court filings.
 That documentation supports your position.

 Probate involves strict timelines.
 Missing a deadline can forfeit your rights.
-Stay informed of statutory deadlines under Chapter 28A.
+Stay informed of statutory deadlines under Chapters 28A, 29, and 31.
 Work with a probate attorney to ensure you comply with procedural rules, protect evidence, and present strong arguments.

 Key Steps to Protect Your Inheritance